KPMP/heavens-docker/README.md

 -- (on a PC) run 'set COMPOSE_CONVERT_WINDOWS_PATHS=1'
 - Apply & restart docker

+WARNING: Docker containers running in Windows 10 can have a wonky date.
+It is a known issue.

 ### Relationships between projects

 Many of the projects are stand-alone, however there are increasingly more projects that are run in conjunction with one another.